haesbaert/ocaml-processor/README.md

 ### Implementation Details

-Turns out all of this is harder than it should, there are basically no portable APIs and even the consensus of what is a CPU thread is sketchy between different architectures.
+Turns out all of this is harder than it should, there are basically no portable APIs and even the consensus of what a CPU thread is, is sketchy between different architectures.

 #### Linux, FreeBSD

-On amd64 we visit each CPU and do the whole CPUID dance ourselves, the only thing we need from the system is a working `pthread_setaffinity_np`.  `Query` and `Topology` will be accurate as long as the process doesn't start in an already restricted affinity.
+On AMD64 we visit each CPU, by pinning our current context, and then do the whole CPUID dance manually, the only thing we need from the system is a working `pthread_setaffinity_np`. `Query` and `Topology` will be accurate as long as the process doesn't start in an already restricted affinity.

-On anything other than amd64 we will build a fake topology by using `Query`, each CPU will be its own core and everyone will be on the same socket.
+On anything other than AMD64 we will build a fake topology by using `Query`, each CPU will be its own core and everyone will be on the same socket.